Lower Back Pain Relief: Practical Prevention Strategies

 • Reducing the risk of recurring shoulder pain or problems

-Manual therapy can be beneficial for shoulder pain by addressing various factors contributing to discomfort or dysfunction.
+Manual therapy can benefit shoulder pain by addressing various factors contributing to discomfort or dysfunction.
 Here are some ways in which manual therapy may help:

 1. Soft Tissue Mobilization: Therapists use hands-on techniques to manipulate and mobilize soft tissues, such as muscles, tendons, and ligaments around the shoulder.
 This can help improve flexibility, reduce muscle tension, and enhance blood circulation.

-3. Trigger Point Release: Trigger points, or tight knots in muscles, can contribute to shoulder pain.
-Our therapists can apply pressure to these points to release tension and alleviate pain.
+3. Trigger Point Release: Trigger points, or knots, can contribute to shoulder pain.
+Our therapists can pressure these points to release tension and alleviate pain.

 4. Stretching Exercises: Manual therapy often involves incorporating specific stretching exercises to improve flexibility and relieve tightness in the shoulder muscles.